tunmsk/nextgen-facebook/readme.txt

 (2016/06/02) Added support for all Schema Organization sub-types.
 Improved loop through Schema types and sub-types.
 Sorted extension sub-menu items alphabetically.

-= 8.32.2-1 =

-(2016/05/29) Refactored the Organization schema filter to allow for Organization sub-types.
-Added a missing third argument to preg_match_all() in NgfbUtil for older PHP versions.

-= 8.32.1-1 =

-(2016/05/27) Improvements for The SEO Framework plugin.
-Refactored the NgfbUtil get_sharing_url() method and changed several filter arguments.

-= 8.32.0-1 =

-(2016/05/23) Added new 'Show "NGFB Img" Column for' and 'Show "NGFB Desc" Column for' options.
-Added support for The SEO Framework plugin (Pro version).